studio24/mac-setup/dev-team.md

 * `goaccess` - tool to analyse access logs.
 View the [website](https://goaccess.io/) for usage instructions
 * `op` - to use 1Password via the cli (for SSH etc)

+## PhpStorm

+> [!NOTE]
+> The support team will set you up with a JetBrains account based on your studio24.net email address.

+1. Open PhpStorm
+2. Activate license
+3. Log in to JetBrains account (this opens a web browser)
+4. Go back to PhpStorm and activate your license

 ## iTerm

 iTerm is a better terminal for the Mac.